zethkane/Maven.JavaFundamentals-DanDoBetterDrills/README.md

 ## Math Utilities
-* Ensure each of the test cases in the class [TestMathUtilities](./src/test/java/com/zipcodewilmington/danny_do_better_exercises/TestMathUtilities.java) by completing each of the method stubs in the class [MathUtilities](./src/main/java/com/zipcodewilmington/danny_do_better_exercises/MathUtilities.java).
+* Ensure each of the test cases passes successfully in the class [TestMathUtilities](./src/test/java/com/zipcodewilmington/danny_do_better_exercises/TestMathUtilities.java) by completing each of the method stubs in the class [MathUtilities](./src/main/java/com/zipcodewilmington/danny_do_better_exercises/MathUtilities.java).
 * Method Stubs to be completed
 	* `Integer add(int, int)`
 	* `Long add(long, long)`